Brooklyn couple’s apparent murder-suicide baffles friends, neighbors

 The building was Jackson’s childhood home, said stunned neighbors and friends, who couldn’t fathom that the happy-go-lucky cook would kill his beloved girlfriend of three years, much less himself.

-“[It] couldn’t have been him,” a longtime friend and next-door neighbor of Jackson’s who would only identify himself as Mook, told the Daily News.
+“(It) couldn’t have been him,” a longtime friend and next-door neighbor of Jackson’s who would only identify himself as Mook, told the New York Daily News.

 “I thought somebody did that to them,” he said.
 “Somebody snuck in there and did that.
 I said, ‘Nah that’s not Jay.
 Jay is always happy.’
 There’s no way he would do something like that.’”